Trading Risk Management: Position Sizing & Daily Loss Limits

-Every trader who's blown up an account, myself included, did so because they broke their risk rules.
+Risk management trading rules are the most important skill in trading, full stop.
+Every trader I know who has blown up an account, myself included, did it by breaking their own risk rules.
 Not because of a bad strategy.
 Not because of bad luck.
-Because they risked too much, held too long, or didn't have rules at all.
+They risked too much, held too long, or didn't have rules to begin with.

 The Core Principle